 The PGY-2 resident has two to three continuity clinics weekly.
 Call averages every 14th night through the year, with some of that call taken from home.
 In this year, the resident moves into a supervisory role and takes on more responsibility for teaching the interns.
 The PGY-2 residents participate in a float system to cover senior call during the week.

 Residents on this rotation spend a majority of their time with our behavioral medicine staff and with Wyoming Recovery.
 They also participate in both CSI and MAT clinics.
-This rotation is to further build upon skills to the diagnosis and management of common mental health conditions in the primary care clinic.
+This rotation is to further build upon skills to diagnosis and manage common mental health conditions in the primary care clinic.
 The rotation will also help the resident further refine skills in visit structure/patient interaction through direct observation.

 The resident spends this rotation working with one of the local cardiologists.
-The resident gains a great deal of experience managing cardiac patients, interpreting stress tests, placing central lines, interpreting EKGs, and assisting with cardiac catheterizations.
+The resident gains a great deal of experience managing cardiac patients, evaluating ECGs, interpreting stress tests, and assisting with cardiac catheterizations.
 The resident rounds with the cardiologist in the ICU and the wards, as well as participates in outlying cardiology clinics.
 A resident may selective an alternative experience if felt to better meet overall educational goals.

 The resident works one on one with the dermatologist mostly seeing office patients.
-One has the opportunity to see a variety of dermatological pathology plus perform numerous surgical procedures, especially excisional biopsies.
+The resident has the opportunity to see a variety of dermatological pathology plus perform numerous surgical procedures, especially excisional biopsies.
 A resident may selective an alternative experience if felt to better meet overall educational goals.

-Residents may select and plan their own electives locally, or out of town.
+Residents select and plan their own electives.
 These may include anesthesia, wound care, ENT, Infectious Disease, Hospital medicine, Hospice, Urology, Oncology, and Neurology to name a few.